pqrkchqps/diehard-dot-fund-user-manual/en/pricing.md

 The Free plan includes all the core functionality of Loomio, with unlimited users.
 Your members will be occasionally asked for a voluntary donation.
 Free plans do not include [Premium Features](https://loomio.gitbooks.io/manual/content/en/premium_features.html).

+## How can we select a paid plan?

+If you are in a Free plan and want to upgrade, select the blue Upgrade Plan button on your group's main page and choose one of our paid plans from the chart.

 ## Do you have prices for annual subscriptions?

 Yes.
 If you choose an annual subscription you get 2 months free!
 Our annual Standard plan costs US$190, and the Pro plan is US$990.